robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 immediately if any test fails.
 The remaining tests are marked as failed without actually executing them.

-.. note:: The short option :option:`-X` is new in Robot Framework 3.0.1.

 Stopping on parsing or execution error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~